FabriGit2004/git/README.md

 """

-1. git branch !!!name of the branch
+1. git branch $name of the branch
-2. git checkout !!!name of the branch
+2. git checkout $name of the branch
-3. !!!do changes
+3. $do changes
-4. !!!go back to master or main once you have finished
+4. $go back to master or main once you have finished
-5. once in main or master => git merge !!!name of the branch
+5. once in main or master => git merge $name of the branch

 (our outcome will depend on how fucked up everything is.)